Cyber Resilience

 CVE-2025-28015 is a medium-severity Basic XSS (CWE-80) vulnerability in Phpgurukul User Registration \& Login And User Management System.
 Its CVSS base score is 5.3 (Medium).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Drive-by Compromise (T1189); ranked in the top 43.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Content Injection (T1659); ranked at the 21th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References